 In the example below, you will see that we can select one of the data fields created in the step before.

-We will need to provide a unique value in this field for each record that we add after we have run this rule.
+In this column, you will need to provide a unique value for each record that you add after you have run this rule.

 Please note that rules that use a SQL connection as a target connection will use clustered indexes.
 If you choose any individual key column size that exceeds 900 bytes or if the sum of all key column sizes exceed 2600 bytes, you will need to confirm your key column selection as these columns can cause your data to be truncated.